bazaltik/Cocotte/README.md

 A simple open source WordPress theme.

-Based on the boilerplate framework and unsemantic grid system.
+Based on HTML5 boilerplate and unsemantic grid system.